wzh99/GSL/README.md

 return Substitution(y1, y2)
 ```

 The following is a variadic version of fusing parallel convolutions.
-This substitution also allow number of output channels to be different.
+This substitution also allows number of output channels to be different.

 ```python
 # Input